Cohort-Based Active Modality Acquisition: Introduction

-For healthcare, budgets are often resource-specific rather than flexible.
-For example, a hospital may have a fixed capacity for one \ac{mri} scanner, or a cohort may have a specific grant for one modality.
-The critical decision is prioritizing access to that single resource across the cohort, and not necessarily dynamically acquiring for different modalities per patient.
-Consider a healthcare system that can afford 1,000 expensive tests for a 100,000-person cohort.
-The goal is to improve health outcomes across the whole population, and this typically happens through resource allocation: who receives preventive interventions, who gets enrolled in clinical trials, who is flagged for closer monitoring.
-These decisions depend on accurate risk stratification.
-A global ranking of all 100,000 individuals by predicted risk (measured, for example, by \ac{auroc}) becomes the tool through which such allocation decisions are made.
-The question is: which 1,000 patients should we test so that our final ranking of all 100,000 is as accurate as possible?
 Balancing potential gains from data modalities against the costs and complexities of acquisition is not unique to healthcare.
-In remote sensing, for instance, decisions must be made regarding which geographical areas warrant costly high-resolution satellite imagery to supplement widely available, lower-resolution data, aiming to optimize regional environmental monitoring under budget constraints.
+In remote sensing, for instance, decisions must be made regarding which geographical areas warrant costly high-resolution satellite imagery to supplement widely available, lower-resolution data.
 Likewise, in industrial quality assurance, manufacturers could decide which components from a production batch should undergo detailed, time-consuming testing in addition to rapid, standard visual inspections to effectively identify defects at a batch level.
 The topic of efficient data acquisition has led to several established paradigms in machine learning, such as \mbox{\ac{al}} \mbox{\citep{holzmuller_framework_2023}}, \ac{afa} \citep{shim_joint_2018}, \ac{ama} \citep{kossen_active_2023}, and multimodal learning with missing data \citep{wu_deep_2024}.
 However, previous research predominantly centers on optimizing acquisition for individual samples and often does not directly address test-time budget constraints for an entire cohort.
 Consequently, the strategic, test-time acquisition of an additional modality from a cohort perspective remains a significant, largely unaddressed gap.
 This setting involves deciding, for a given batch of new samples where different subsets of modalities are available, which specific samples should receive an additional, costly modality to best achieve a global objective\eg maximizing overall predictive performance or diagnostic accuracy for the cohort, subject to budget constraints.
 We hypothesize that imputation-based \acfp{af} can effectively guide resource allocation under cohort-level constraints.
 The main contributions of this work are as follows:

 \begin{itemize}

 \item \textbf{The \ac{cama} setting} We introduce and formalize \ac{cama}, a previously unexplored setting that addresses the challenge of prioritizing which samples within a test-time cohort should undergo additional modality acquisition based on an available subset of modalities.